-The wood architecture is amazing and unless you live in the deep south, you hardly see such architecture anymore.
-Wooden pillars, giant sloping roofs, corridors running around the house and intricate carved wooden panels in teakwood and rosewood – all the define native architecture.
-You get a glimpse of the Kerala life in these wooden houses way back in mid 19th CE when it was built.
+The wood architecture is amazing and unless you live in the deep South, you hardly see such architecture anymore.
+Wooden pillars, giant sloping roofs, corridors running around the house, and intricate carved wooden panels in teakwood and rosewood – all define native architecture.
+You get a glimpse of Kerala life in these wooden houses way back in mid 19th CE when it was built.

-Things you should not miss at Kuthiramalika Palace is Conch Shell insignia of Travancore kings, ivory artifacts,
+Things you should not miss at Kuthiramalika Palace are Conch Shell insignia of Travancore kings, ivory artifacts,

 One of the key attractions of the palace is the brackets in the shape of the horse in a row.